-Although Wolfgang Smith is not an Aristotelian-Thomist, his work has properly united the ontology of St. Thomas Aquinas with the authentic discoveries of modern science, especially that of quantum theory, in accordance with the two stipulated criterion listed below.
-It is because of Smith’s insights that adherents to the school of perennial philosophy can now present a thoroughly coherent philosophical interpretation of scientific discovery.
+Although Wolfgang Smith is not an Aristotelian-Thomist, his work in the area of the quantum enigma has united the ontology of St. Thomas Aquinas with the authentic discoveries of modern science in accordance with the two stipulated criterion listed below.
+It is because of Smith’s insights that adherents to the school of perennial philosophy can now present a thoroughly coherent philosophical interpretation of authentic scientific discovery.

 A Thomism emphasizing the reliance of St. Thomas on the philosophy of Aristotle is also sometimes referred to as ‘River Forest Thomism,’ because the members (of which I was one) of the Albertus Magnus Lyceum for Natural Science located in that Chicago suburb (1950-1969) contended for this interpretation of Aquinas.
 James A. Weisheipl (c.
 1923-1984) of the Medieval Institute, Toronto, and William A. Wallace (1918-) of the Catholic University of America provided it with a good historical grounding.
 It has, however, other independent supporters.
 For this position, which I have principally adopted in the present work, the validity of metaphysics depends on two conditions: